Juicywoowowow/JaredOS/README.md

 *1*
-JaredOS, originally created to learn OSes but slowly grew.
+JaredOS, originally created to learn OSes but slowly grew to become a barely usable OS.
+**Current state of JaredOS*
+   --Deleted in favor of rework--